-Today's browsers are so advanced that they allow businesses to use ways to massively increase the number of visitors that visit their site!
-Consider persons who are unable to understand this text; how could they possibly 'see' a website, let alone use a mouse?
+Today, browsers are so advanced that they allow brands to implement techniques that can massively increase the range of people using their website!
+Just think of people who can’t read this text I’m writing, how could they ‘view’ a website, let alone use a mouse?

-The WCAG are a set of standards and guidelines produced through the W3C (World Wide Web Consortium) process to assist you in creating websites for individuals with disabilities.
-This includes visual, auditory, physical, verbal, cognitive, linguistic, learning, and neurological problems.
+The WCAG contain a bunch of standards and guidelines developed through the W3C (international standards for building a website) process to help you create websites for people with disabilities.
+The disabilities we’re talking about are for example visual, auditory, physical, speech, cognitive, language, learning and neurological.

 As a result, being mindful of your website's accessibility will result in a wider target audience.
 You should consider implementing it by default if you consider that it only costs a few dollars to manage (the digital medium is the cheapest way to reach people with impairments).
 You will also benefit from an accessible website in terms of SEO (search engine optimization), as Google uses this parameter as a criteria to rank search results!